Reflections & Memory

 -

-In August 2025, Harvard's Bruce Yankner team published a decade-long study in Nature: lithium may be a fundamental metal for brain function, with Alzheimer's patients' brain lithium being 'absorbed' by amyloid proteins.
-The same Yankner who established the amyloid hypothesis 35 years ago completed it himself 35 years later.
-This article starts with this research and looks back at Europe's century-old tradition of lithium-containing healing waters.
+In August 2025, Harvard's Bruce Yankner team published a decade-long study in Nature: lithium may be a foundational metal for brain function, and in Alzheimer's patients, brain lithium gets "sponged away" by amyloid.
+The same Yankner laid the groundwork for the amyloid hypothesis 35 years ago, and 35 years later completed it himself.
+This piece begins with that study and looks back at a century of European lithium-bearing healing waters.

 -